Varus Derotation Osteotomy

 - VDRO will result in a leg length discrepancy if done only on one side

-- Expect hamstrings length to be functionally increased; femoral shortening occurs with varus osteotomy resulting in improved hamstring range of motion (ROM)
+- Expect hamstring length to be functionally increased.
+Femoral shortening occurs with varus osteotomy, resulting in improved hamstring range of motion (ROM)

-- Adjust seating, as necessary, to support legs
+- Adjust seating as necessary to support the legs

-- Family to be taught transfers – sliding board, manual, or mechanical lift
+- Teach the family transfers – sliding board, manual or mechanical lift

-- Passive ROM /AAROM to joints not restricted in cast
+- Passive ROM/AAROM to joints not restricted in the cast

-- If in Petrie cast, hip flexion may be restricted to between 30 and 60º - confirm with orthopedic team
+- If in a Petrie cast, you may restrict hip flexion to between 30 and 60º - confirm with orthopedic team

 Goals: Maintain joint ROM, mobilization

-- ROM – PROM/AAROM to joints not restricted in cast<
+- ROM – PROM/AAROM to joints not restricted in the cast

-- If in Petrie cast, hip flexion may be restricted to between 30 and 60º - confirm with orthopedic team
+- If in a Petrie cast, you may restrict hip flexion to between 30 and 60º - confirm with orthopedic team

 - Consider alternate positions